Interaction in Diagram Component

 }

-The Avoid Connector Overlapping feature ensures that connectors do not visually overlap within the viewport.
-This behavior enhances diagram readability and minimizes visual clutter.
+The Avoid Connector Overlapping behavior ensures connectors do not visually overlap within the viewport, improving readability and reducing visual clutter.

-Viewport-Based Resolution: Overlaps are resolved only for connectors currently visible in the viewport.
-As you scroll through the diagram, additional connectors will automatically adjust and avoid overlapping once they come into view.
+Viewport-Based Resolution: Overlaps are resolved only for connectors visible in the current viewport.
+As you scroll through the diagram, additional connectors will automatically adjusted to avoid overlapping once they come into view.

-The following example demonstrates how to enable the AvoidLineOverlapping feature in the diagram.
+The following example demonstrates enabling the AvoidLineOverlapping feature in the diagram.

 @using Syncfusion.Blazor